Road-Tripping with a Big Ol’ Trailer Is Easier Than You Think

 So you’ve decided trailering is something you want to pursue, but it’s dawning on you that driving around with an extra vehicle attached to the back of your car is a bit intimidating.
 It’s not as difficult as you’d think!
 Below, we distill the most worrying parts of the process.

 You don’t have to own a truck: whatever car you own right now might be able to pull a trailer.
 Of course, you’ll need to check the manufacturer’s specifications for the towing capacity and install the proper class of hitch.
 Make sure the trailer ball of your hitch matches perfectly with the trailer coupler.
 We’ve heard of cars as small as Mini Coopers pulling the ultra-light Happier Camper HC1.
 If you plan to do a lot of regular trailering, consider investing in a car with trailer-specific features like a trailer light check button on the key fob and integrated trailer brake and sway control as found in the Nissan Titan PRO-4X full-size pickup.
-A truck like that can pull trailers as big as an Airstream International Signature with ease.
+A truck like that can pull a good-sized Airstream with ease.
 Whichever trailer you’re interested in renting or buying, head to a local dealership for more information and a test drive.

 Always check your tire pressure, especially if the trailer has been sitting awhile.
 Grease your wheel bearings if you’ve been driving through water.
 Pack a spare tire, a tire pressure indicator, and a lug wrench in case you need to use the spare.
 Grab a padlock for your trailer coupler to prevent theft when you leave the trailer unhitched and unattended at a campsite.